wjakob/nanobind/docs/api_extra.rst

       - The `order` value denotes the coefficient order in memory and is only relevant when `strides` is empty.
 Specify ``'C'`` for C-style or ``'F'`` for Fortran-style.
-When this parameter is not explicitly specified, the implementation uses the ndarray template parameters and C-style order as a fallback.
+When this parameter is not explicitly specified, the implementation uses the order specified as an ndarray template argument, or C-style order as a fallback.

       Both ``strides`` and ``shape`` will be copied by the constructor, hence the targets of these pointers don't need to remain valid following the